aisahodzic/IntroToIM/midtermProject/journal.md

 * Initially I though of keeping a record of time the user stayed in the game, but I realized it would be more appropriate to count the number of times a ball is bounced back as use it as a score.
 * When the ball falls below the bouncer's point, the game is over.
 However, I would need to think of the way to restart the score, and set the position of bouncer and position and the number of balls the the starting settings.

-**Write a test program to implement the riskiest, most complicated, or most unknown part of your project**
+**Write a test program to implement the most complicated, or most unknown part of your project**